 St. Joseph's Community Outreach Programs have been recognized as among the best in Canada.
 Interdisciplinary in approach, they take a holistic view of health and well-being.

-The programs, which include Out 'n About, the Alzheimers Day Program, the Norfolk Frail Elderly Program, Fergus Day Out Program and the Acquired Brain Injury Program are designed for people who want to live their lives to the fullest and maintain their independence despite limitations imposed by Alzheimers Disease, brain injury, illness, or conditions that contribute to frailty.
+The programs, which include Out 'n About, the Alzheimers Day Program, the Wednesday Night Joe's Young Onset Program, the Fergus Day Out Program, and the Acquired Brain Injury Program are designed for people who want to live their lives to the fullest and maintain their independence despite limitations imposed by Alzheimer's disease/dementia, brain injury, illness, or conditions that contribute to frailty.

 Our outreach programs are innovative and creative in their response to community needs, finding many fruitful opportunities for collaboration – in our own facility and within our community – to improve the quality of care available to Guelph and Wellington County residents.
 This interdisciplinary team approach makes it possible to solve problems before they escalate to a point where hospitalization or admission to a long-term care facility are the only options.
 Ensuring that seniors have the support they and their families need to avoid premature admission to long-term care or hospital makes good sense, saves dollars, and contributes to the well-being of our whole community.